wsulliv8/wsulliv8.github.io/_posts/2025-12-13-GitOdyssey.md

 \cos(\theta)=\frac{a \cdot b}{\lvert a \rvert , \lvert b \rvert }
 $$

-An embedding model converts text/code into a vector (in our case, **1536-dimensional** vectors).
+An embedding model converts text/code into a vector (in our case, 1536-dimensional vectors).
 Similar meanings map to nearby points.

 Intuition: the dot product measures alignment; dividing by lengths normalizes it

-Brute force is expensive: comparing one query vector against N stored vectors is \(O(N \cdot d)\) (where d=1536)
+Brute force is expensive: comparing one query vector against N stored vectors is $O(N \cdot d)$ (where d=1536)

-At scale, vector DBs (and pgvector via indexes) use **approximate nearest neighbor (ANN)** algorithms:
+At scale, vector DBs (and pgvector via indexes) use approximate nearest neighbor (ANN) algorithms:

 - Instead of searching every point, they build an index structure that can quickly navigate “regions” of the vector space.
 - A popular approach is **HNSW** (Hierarchical Navigable Small World graphs).

-We can trade a tiny amount of recall for huge speed improvements—and because we combine SQL filters + vectors + multi-level embeddings, quality stays high.
+We can trade a tiny amount of recall for huge speed improvements and because we combine SQL filters + vectors + multi-level embeddings, quality stays high.

 ### Why hybrid retrieval beats pure vector search in this case